Next week is Global Entrepreneurship Week!

 Watch Out From Whom You Get Your Advice

 Another problem that I frequently see is those thinking of becoming an entrepreneur is taking advice from someone out there that already has a businesses of their own.
-While I wouldn’t discourage this, make sure that that person has a successful business themselves.
+While I wouldn’t discourage this, make sure that person has a successful business themselves.

 Money is usually thought of as a measure of success.
 However, there is an even more important measure that many business owners that have been in business many years have still not mastered.
 This one key factor can mean the difference between having a successful business in a few years or being one of those people that wake up 10 or 15 years down the road and saying “why the heck am I doing this?”
 DO IT NOW!!!